AkshataDM/amohan.github.io/src/content/post/meal-prep/index.md

 **Cloudflare KV** for exact meal matches.
 When I type "paneer tikka masala" for the hundredth time, instant ingredient list.
 Still hitting ~80% cache rate here.

 **Cloudflare Vectorize** for semantic similarity.
-This is where the magic happens.
 When I type "matar paneer with rice," it finds my previous "matar paneer with naan" embedding and adapts the spices and naan instead of starting from scratch.
 Catches another ~15% of my queries.

 ```